mailgun/holster/README.md

 // Returns true if 'value' is zero (the default golang value) holster.IsZeroValue(reflect.ValueOf(value))

-// If 'value' is empty or of zero value, assign the default value.
+// If 'dest' is empty or of zero value, assign the default value.
 // This panics if the value is not a pointer or if value and
 // default value are not of the same type. var config struct {